mdamian322/calculator/README.md

 # Calculator App for QA Testing

 Welcome!
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 With that it comes with the [Jest testing framework](https://jestjs.io/) built in.
 We will be using that to practice unit testing.
-For testing automated testing I've added [Cypress](https://www.cypress.io/).
+For testing automated testing [Cypress](https://www.cypress.io/) was added.

 ## Setup
 1. Make sure [Node.js](https://nodejs.org/en/) is installed on your computer.
 You can download that [here](https://nodejs.org/en/download/) and make sure to select the right one for Windows or Mac.